miguelurquijo/Custom-Salesforce-Task-Manager-for-Campaign-Members/README.md

-# Salesforce-Aura-Datatable
+# Custom-Salesforce-Task-Manager-for-Campaign-Members
-Datatable in Salesforce using Aura and Apex to create a custom TaskManger module for 'Campaign Member' Object
+Datatable in Salesforce using Aura and Apex to create a custom Task Manger component for 'Campaign Member' Object

 <h2><b>Introduction</h2></b>